SAV-Open-Playground/sav-ops/README.md

-# sav-start
+# savop
-Savop Launch Project,  base on  sav-reference-router and sav-agent project，mainly build network mode
+SAVOP Launch Project,  use with sav-reference-router and sav-agent project. savop aims at building all the startup scripts and configuration files for the SAVOP project.